General Travel Information

 If you leave your program site you must complete a travel registration form.

-Country specific Information: In addition to materials provided by St. Lawrence University or the program sponsor, students are encouraged to consult the web site of the US State Department.
+Country-specific Information: In addition to materials provided by St. Lawrence University or the program sponsor, students are encouraged to consult the web site of the US State Department.
 The State Department maintains information for every country of the world including information such as the location of the U.S. embassy or consulate in the host country, health conditions, local politics, currency restrictions and entry regulations, immigration practices, crime and security information, and drug penalties.
 You should also consider aspects of your unique identity, and how they may intersect with and be perceived by your host culture.

 Passport: You must have a valid passport to participate in any of the St. Lawrence University abroad programs.
 Only the U.S. Department of State has the authority to issue United States passports.
 Click on the previous link to find out more about applying for a passport and download the application.